 Global Value – None

-The grounding of the 737 MAX aircraft following two crashes in five months potentially hurts Boeing’s long term reputation; especially if more problems materialize.
-As if that weren’t enough the global pandemic has completely changed the short & medium term outlook for the need of new commercial passenger planes.
+The grounding of the 737 MAX aircraft has hurt Boeing’s long term reputation.
+As if that weren’t enough the global pandemic completely changed the short & medium term outlook for the need of new commercial passenger planes.
 Even with the vaccine it is unclear how fast passenger traffic and new plane orders will return to it former levels.
 It will take YEARS to repair the damage done to the Boeing balance sheet.

 Industry: Aerospace & Defense